Thedijje/community-coc/readme.md

 - Unwelcome sexual attention.
 - Advocating for, or encouraging, any of the above behavior.
 - Repeated harassment of others.
 In general, if someone asks you to stop, then stop.

+Wants to add your points that we've missed, please submit PR to : https://github.com/Thedijje/community-coc